aeraki-mesh/website/content/en/docs/v1.0/tutorials/metrics.md

 ![](../grafana-import-dashboard.png)

-Open the Aeraki Demo dashboard, you can see the relevant metrics charts of Dubbo and Thrift services, including QPS, request delay, request success rate, etc.
+Open the Aeraki demo dashboard, you can see the metrics charts of Dubbo and Thrift services, including QPS, request latency, request success rate, etc.

 ![](../grafana-metrics.png)